Autism and Behavioural Science Graduate Certificate

-Students who are currently in progress should contact the Program Manager regarding a strategy for completion.
+Students who are currently in progress should contact us regarding a strategy for completion.

-The diploma will be awarded to students who successfully complete the Program of Study as listed for dayschool.
+The certificate will be awarded to students who successfully complete the Program of Study as listed for dayschool.

 Field Placements are only offered in the Spring semesters.
 If you have completed all theory courses, you may complete both field placements sequentially.